 - Spring 2021 semester

 - A budget proposal (two pages maximum).
 The budget proposal should include anticipated living costs, travel expenses, and a project allowance.
 The project allowance is for items such as books, photocopying, archive access fees, videotapes, film, etc. The project allowance is not intended for permanent items such as computers or cameras.
 Please list a budget that does not exceed the award amount for the full year or half of that for one semester.
-For 2019-2020, the award amount TBA.
-For 2018-2019, the maximum award amount was $29,750 for an academic-year award, and $14,875 for a one-semester award.
+For 2020-21, the award amount is TBA.
+For 2019-2020, the maximum award amount was $30,050 for an academic-year award, and $15,025 for a one-semester award.
 The award also includes full-time tuition and health fees.

 Note: Columbia students traveling abroad to conduct research, enroll in foreign language or other courses, or attend conferences must register with International SOS, an emergency services program that helps with unexpected medical or security issues, prior to departure.